 It was started in 1995 by a hospice nurse who recognized a need.
 It became it’s own 501c3 in 1996 and is overseen by the Colorado Department of Agriculture.

 We are funded through donations from the community and grants.
-Adoptions are by donations of $75 per cat and $200 per dog, with exceptions only by the Placement Coordinator.
+Adoptions are by donations of $100 per cat and $200 per dog, negotiable by approval from the Placement Coordinator.
 We have fundraising events and do an annual campaign each year.
 Over 85 cents of every dollar raised goes directly to caring for the pets.

 We are a 100% volunteer organization with a Board of Directors from the community overseeing operations.
 Volunteers have key roles in the daily operations of Safe Place for Pets.

 All pets are assessed to make sure they are healthy and behaviorally sound.
 Safe Place will make sure they are current on shots and appropriate for adoption.
 Surrenders are expected to pay for shots and spay/neuter if at all possible before the surrender.

 Safe Place works with a network of volunteer fosters to provide a loving and safe environment for the pets until adoption.
 Some pets stay with their owners until adoption.
 When our fosters are full, we can place cats in the Safe Place Facility Cattery.
 We will pay to board up to two pets at a time when necessary.

 We do a pet poster each month of available pets that is distributed to poster sites all over town.
 We advertise in the Independent and any other publications we feel are beneficial.
 We also have posts on Facebook, Twitter and our website, www.safeplacepets.org.